1-on-1 writing coaching

 Paul Stein

-Paul has directed and produced plays, comedy events and solo shows in theaters and festivals internationally.
-Formerly an Executive Producer for Comedy Central, he supervised over 1,600 live stage presentations.
+Paul has directed and produced plays, comedy events and storytelling shows across the United States, Canada and Europe.
+As an instructor, he teaches dramatic and comedic writing courses.
+Formerly an Executive Producer for Comedy Central, currently he is the Executive Director of Kickstand Comedy.

 • Contact: bo.watson@pcc.edu

-Katie seeks unexplored avenues in your writing, asks questions, and works through rough patches or roadblocks with you.
-In their own writing, Katie makes short erasure poems as well as long stories about icebergs, fanaticism, subverting the patriarchy, and the sea.
+Bo seeks unexplored avenues in your writing, asks questions, and works through rough patches or roadblocks with you.
+In their own writing, Bo makes short erasure poems as well as long stories about icebergs, fanaticism, and the sea.

 Loading...